 ‘I AM Not Broken’ centers in on the idea that throughout history Black men and women have been resilient despite slavery, white supremacy, Jim Crow, and the continued oppression of 2018 committed in harmony with the criminal justice system.

-In Middlemen, surviving loved ones of those killed by law enforcement carry their loved ones legacy to the public.
-They rise up against stereotypes, criticisms, and the media in order to pursue what seems sensible given the nature of the act, an indictment against the police officer who is responsible for their loved ones death.
+In Middlemen, surviving loved ones of those killed by law enforcement carry their loved one’s legacy to the public.
+They rise against stereotypes, criticisms, and the media to pursue what seems sensible given the nature of the act, an indictment against the police officer who is responsible for their loved one’s death.
 99 bullets and counting.
-This is the accumulation of bullets fired at 4 of the 5 interviewees of this film.
+99 rounds are an accumulation of shots fired at 4 of the five interviewees of this film.
 1 banned choke hold.
 A result of a minor ‘Broken Windows’ offense for selling loose cigarettes in front of a store.
 Despite the tragic circumstances around each case, the survivors unite for victories in legislation, foundations in their children’s names, rallies, and supportive survivor groups.

 In the context of police officers.
 Those who we interviewed on camera were courageous enough to speak about life behind the blue wall.
 They too experience the harsh reality of making hundreds of moral decision’s each day.
-With pressures to produce arrest and summons, they are beginning to rely more heavily on projection despite their own reservations.
-Many did not sign up to become officers in order to stop people for low level offenses.
+With pressures to produce arrest and summons, they are beginning to rely more heavily on projection despite their reservations.
+Many did not sign up to become officers to stop people for low-level offenses.
 Many signed up because they wanted to help their communities.
 They see their reflections as protectors, people risking their lives to help others.
-Yet, despite there reflection, the brewing data system call Compstat pushes them in the expectation of numbers.
+Despite consideration, the brewing data system call Compstat pushes them in the expectation of numbers.
 If it was merely a matter of racism on an individual level, then the problem of racism could be solved.
-Racism is systematic, it is written into policies and laws.
-Additionally, media has influenced a great deal of what attitudes and behaviors are projected onto Black Men.
+Racism is systematic is written into policies and laws.
+Additionally, media has influenced a great deal of what attitudes and behaviors projected onto Black Men.

-How a person defines crime says a lot about how criminal activity is dealt with based on each police department and why certain crimes like selling drugs out weigh say bankers fraud or why East New York will be treated differently than say Park Slope in Brooklyn.
-Each arrest has an effect.
-Each unwarranted stop has a consequence that ends in mis-trust.
-It is critical for these interactions to completely stop.
+How crime is defined determines how criminal activity managed in any given neighborhood is dealt with and this is why certain crimes like selling drugs outweigh tell bankers fraud or why East New York will be treated differently than say Park Slope in Brooklyn.
+Each arrest affects the psyche.
+Each unwarranted stop has a consequence lead to further mistrust because of it is a misuse of power.
+It is critical for these interactions to stop altogether.